nacho4d/DataStructures/README.md

 # DataStructures

-Data structures like Doubly Linked Lists, Stacks, Queues, Graphs, LFUCache, Sort and Search algorithms etc. (More comming...)
+Data structures like Doubly Linked Lists, Stacks, Queues, Graphs, PriorityQueue, LFUCache, LRUCache, Sort and Search algorithms etc. (More comming...)

-This framework implements a LinkedList which the swift standard library does not provide.
-LinkedList is used used extensively by several other classes in this framework liks: `Stack`, `Queue`, `Graph`, `LFUCache`, etc.
+This framework implements a `LinkedList` class which the swift standard library does not provide. `LinkedList` is used extensively by several other classes in this framework like: `Stack`, `Queue`, `Graph`, `LFUCache`, `LRUCache`, etc.

-If you prefer an array implementation feel free to use standard `Array` which contains `first`, `last`, `push`, `pop`, etc methods which should allow same functionality; with the obvious difference you will be using an array as an storage instead of a real linked list so time complexity of operations like random access and item remove/modification/addition will change.
+> **Note**: If you prefer implementations based on array then feel free to use standard `Array` which already contains methods like `first`, `last`, `push`, `pop`, etc which should allow same functionality; with the obvious difference you will be using an array as an storage instead of a real linked list so time complexity of operations like random access and item remove/modification/addition will change.

 DataStructures interfaces and implementations are inspired by [some papers](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.301.6606) and other frameworks like C# .Net and Java SE implementations.